-I find that the BWMC proposed cardiac surgery program does not meet this standard.
+I find that BWMC's proposed cardiac surgery program does not meet the need standard.

-(7) Financial feasibility.
+(7) Financial Feasibility

 A proposed new or relocated cardiac surgery program shall be financially feasible and shall not jeopardize the financial viability of the hospital.